unum-cloud/usearch/README.md

 class index_gt;
 ```

-#### User Defined Metrics in C++

-You may want to use a custom memory allocator, or a rare scalar type, but most often you would start by defining a custom similarity measure.
+You may want to use a custom memory allocator or a rare scalar type, but most often, you would start by defining a custom similarity measure.
-To support different-length vectors, the function object should have the following signature.
+The function object should have the following signature to support different-length vectors.

 ```cpp
 struct custom_metric_t {